Devolutions/doc/docs/en/rdm/mac/dwl/using-devolutions-web-login/add-website-entry-dwl.md

 1. Select if you want to save your entry in your ***{{ en.UVLT }}*** or in a ***{{ en.VLT }}***.
 Note that to create your entry in the {{ en.VLT }} of your choice, the corresponding {{ en.VLT }} must currently be opened in {{ en.RDMMAC }}.
 1. Click ***Save***.

 Your credentials are now securely stored in a new website entry in {{ en.RDMMAC }}.
-The next time you log in to the same account, {{ en.DWL }} will detect it and you will be able to retrieve your credentials.
+The next time you log in to the same account, the {{ en.DWL }} will detect it and you will be able to retrieve your credentials.
 Follow our step-by-step instructions for [retrieving your credentials](/rdm/mac/dwl/using-devolutions-web-login/retrieve-credentials/).